grahamcarman/docs/astro/connect-azure.md

 Astro clusters are pre-configured with the Azure blob private endpoint.

-To request additional endpoints, or assistance connecting to other Azure services, contact [Astronomer support](https://cloud.astronomer.io/support).
+To request additional endpoints, or assistance connecting to other Azure services, provide [Astronomer support](https://cloud.astronomer.io/support) with the following information for the resource you want to connect to using Private Link:

+- Resource name
+- Resource ID
+- Private endpoint

+For example, to connect with Azure Container Registry:

+1. Follow the [Azure documentation](https://learn.microsoft.com/en-us/azure/container-registry/container-registry-get-started-portal?tabs=azure-cli) to create the [container registry](https://portal.azure.com/#create/Microsoft.ContainerRegistry).
+Copy the name of container registry.
+2. Follow the [Azure documentation](https://learn.microsoft.com/en-us/azure/container-registry/container-registry-private-link#create-a-private-endpoint---new-registry) to create a private endpoint for your container registry.
+Then, copy the name of the **Data endpoint**.
+3. Then, from the left panel, go to **Overview** menu, and click on JSON view in **Essentials**, to copy the resource ID.
+You can also run Azure CLI command `az acr show -n myRegistry` to get the resource ID.
+4. Contact [Astronomer Support](https://cloud.astronomer.io/support) with your request to connect.
+Provide the resource name, data endpoint name, and resource ID.
-When Astronomer support adds an Azure private endpoint, a corresponding private DNS zone and Canonical Name (CNAME) records are also created to allow you to address the service by its private link name.
-In some circumstances, you might need to modify your DAGs to address the service by its private link name.
-For example, `StorageAccountA.privatelink.blob.core.windows.net` instead of `StorageAccountA.blob.core.windows.net`.
+5. When Astronomer support adds an Azure private endpoint, corresponding private DNS zone and Canonical Name (CNAME) records are created to allow you to address the service by its private link name.
+Astronomer support will send the connection request in Azure Portal's [Private Link Center](https://portal.azure.com/#view/Microsoft_Azure_Network/PrivateLinkCenterBlade/~/pendingconnections).
+6. Approve the connection requests from your Azure portal, then confirm that you've completed this in your support ticket.
+Astronomer support will then test whether the DNS resolves the endpoint correctly.

+After Astronomer configures the connection, you can create Airflow connections to your resource.
+In some circumstances, you might need to modify your DAGs to address the service by its private link name (For example, `StorageAccountA.privatelink.blob.core.windows.net` instead of `StorageAccountA.blob.core.windows.net`).

-You'll incur additional Azure infrastructure costs for every Azure private endpoint that you use.
+Note that you'll incur additional Azure infrastructure costs for every Azure private endpoint that you use.
 See [Azure Private Link pricing](https://azure.microsoft.com/en-us/pricing/details/private-link/).

 </TabItem>